Chili Queens, Hay Wagons and Fandangos

-As San Antonio's frontier era was ending in the 1870s and 1880s, Military Plaza was a vivid outdoor market.
-By night it was a crowded dining venue where storied chili queens dished out spicy meals and saloons and fandango halls pulsed nearby.
-A cathedral dating from 1738 faced Main Plaza, where Apache chieftains and Spaniards had long ago buried a hatchet, a lance, six arrows, and a horse to signify peace.
+As San Antonio’s frontier era was ending in the 1870s and 1880s, Military Plaza by day was a vivid outdoor market.
+By night it was a crowded dining venue where storied chili queens dished out spicy meals while saloons and fandango halls pulsed nearby.
+A cathedral dating from 1738 faced Main Plaza, where Apache chieftains and Spaniards once buried a hatchet, a lance, six arrows and a horse to signify peace.
 On Alamo Plaza, a demonstration of how barbed wire constrained a herd of cattle changed the course of the American West.